chun-eric/reactportfoliowebsite/README.md

 ## Eric Chun Frontend Portfolio Website

-This is my personal portfolio website built with React, showcasing my work and skills as a Front-End React and Email Developer.
-I am currently based in Osaka, Japan so my design combines both Western and Eastern aesthetics to reflect my unique cultural background and design philosophy.
+This is my personal portfolio website built with React, showcasing my work and skills as a Digital Content and Marketing Lead, Growth Marketer, and Front-End React Web Developer.

 You can view it live at: